Grapefruit’s Drug Tango: Unveiling Surprising Interactions

 The Grapefruit Effect: Interactions with Medications

 Grapefruit is a delicious and nutritious fruit that is packed with vitamins and antioxidants.
 However, it is important to be aware of its potential interactions with certain medications.
-Grapefruit juice contains compounds that can interfere with the enzymes in your system, affecting the way drugs are metabolized.
+Grapefruit juice contains compounds that can interfere with the enzymes in your digestive system, affecting the way drugs are metabolized.
 This can lead to unpredictable and potentially harmful effects.
 Below, we explore some of the most commonly used medications that interact with grapefruit.

 1. Statins